ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

 		- [Asch conformity experiments - Wikipedia](https://en.wikipedia.org/wiki/Asch_conformity_experiments)

 - Unintuitively / Preconceieved / preconception of writing
+	- title: Zettelkasten is not widely adopted because it is too simple for a complex problem
 	- Great outcome requires great effort, is wrong p 16
 	- zettelkasten not being picked up because
 		- Neglect that workflow is required